Skip to main content

 Purpose

-This document describes the software architecture for the medical device software, including the high-level structure, key software components, interfaces, and design decisions.
-The architecture provides the framework for implementing the software requirements specified in the Software Requirements Specification (SRS).
+This document describes the software architecture for the device, including the system structure, software items, interfaces, data flows, and design rationale.
+It provides the architectural framework that guides implementation of the requirements defined in the Software Requirements Specification (SRS) and establishes the foundation for detailed design activities.

 Scope